-Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
-V A registered teacher must be appointed to maintain overall responsibility for the activity.
-At least one adult supervisor is required to be: A registered teacher, or other adult supervisor working under the direct supervision of a registered teacher, with competence (knowledge and skills) in recognising, and responding to, toxic and dangerous marine organisms and in handling marine organisms relevant to the level of risk identified.
-For activities where students enter, or are at risk of entering water A registered teacher with demonstrated ability to perform rescues appropriate to the location.
-Examples of demonstrated ability include: qualifications in Physical Education or similar or a current statement of attainment from a registered training organisation (RTO) or governing sporting body covering SISCAQU002 - Perform basic water rescues unit of competency or a current bronze medallion appropriate to the activity environment or another method determined by the principal or An adult supervisor, working under the direct supervision of a registered teacher, with a current bronze medallion appropriate to the activity environment.
-Parents need a stocked impoundment license to be able to fish in Tinaroo Dam , children under 18 are exemp https://www.qld.gov.au/recreation/activities/boating-fishing/rec- fishing/dams/ ot.
-Refer to
+Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity. \square A registered teacher must be appointed to maintain overall responsibility for the activity.
+V At least one adult supervisor is required to be: A registered teacher, or other adult supervisor working under the direct supervision of a registered teacher, with competence (knowledge and skills) in recognising, and responding to, toxic and dangerous marine organisms and in handling marine organisms relevant to the level of risk identified.
+V For activities where students enter, or are at risk of entering water A registered teacher with demonstrated ability to perform rescues appropriate to the location.
+Examples of demonstrated ability include: 1 qualifications in Physical Education or similar or a current statement of attainment from a registered training organisation (RTO) or governing sporting body covering SISCAQU002 - Perform basic water rescues unit of competency or a current bronze medallion appropriate to the activity environment or another method determined by the principal or An adult supervisor, working under the direct supervision of a registered teacher, with a current bronze medallion appropriate to the activity environment.
+All instructors are Tinaroo EEC registered teachers who have been assessed as competent to lead sessions t TEEC staff induction, an annual validation process, and Statements of Attainment. hrough Facilities and Equipment Location must be suitable for the activity being undertaken to ensure safe participation and that safety rules and procedures can be followed.
+Undertake a reconnaissance of new or infrequently used locations to ascertain suitability.
+Refer to Department of Agriculture and Fisheries for zoning and permits.
+Activities on rocky outcrops (e.g. specimen collection) must consider environmental factors (e.g. tides rock

-Facilities and Equipment Location must be suitable for the activity being undertaken to ensure safe participation and that safety rules and procedures can be followed.
+• • Location must be suitable for the activity being undertaken to ensure safe participation and that safety rules and procedures can be followed.
 Undertake a reconnaissance of new or infrequently used locations to ascertain suitability.
 Refer to Department of Agriculture and Fisheries for zoning and permits.
-Activities on rocky outcrops (e.g. specimen collection) must consider environmental factors (e.g. tides, rock stability) when determining an appropriate location for the activity.
+V Activities on rocky outcrops (e.g. specimen collection) must consider environmental factors (e.g. tides, rock stability) when determining an appropriate location for the activity.
 Provide hygienic facilities if food is to be prepared for human consumption (refer to the Food production activity guideline).
-Field guides, charts and/or keys must be consulted to correctly identify species. \checkmark
+Field guides, charts and/or keys must be consulted to correctly identify species.
+V